bumps/bumps/doc/getting_started/install.rst

     (cd doc && make clean html pdf)

-Note that this only works under cygwin/msys for now since we are using *make*.
+Windows users please note that this only works under cygwin/msys for now since we are using *make*.
 There is a skeleton *make.bat* in the directory that will work using *cmd* but it doesn't yet build PDF files.

 You can see the result by pointing your browser to::

     bumps/doc/_build/html/index.html
-    bumps/doc/_build/latex/Refl1D.pdf
+    bumps/doc/_build/latex/Bumps.pdf

 As of this writing, the \\AA LaTeX command for the Angstrom symbol is not available in the MathJax distribution.
 We patched jax/input/TeX/jax.js